aritraanish/AES-Encryptor/README.md

 # AES-Encryptor
 A python3 program to encrypt or decrypt your files and folders.
 This code uses AES-128 bit to encrypt files with random IV (Initialisation Vector) every time.
+This also works on Termux with some tinkering.
 > Caution: INCORRECT PASSWORD WILL RUIN OR DELETE YOUR DATA

 ## Requirements:-